-Collecting rent payments for apartments can be a hassle—checks bounce, tenants pay late, payments get lost in the mail.
+Collecting rent payments for apartments can be a hassle—checks bounce, tenants pay late, and payments get lost in the mail.
+Many younger renters don’t even have checkbooks.
 As paper checks become a thing of the past, renters are sometimes shocked to learn that they must pay rent with a physical check.
-In fact, many younger renters don’t even have checkbooks.

-Luckily, there are several rent payment services that allow tenants to pay rent online—but this convenience comes at a cost.
-Many of these services charge either the landlord or tenant a flat fee or a percentage of the apartment rent in order to send the funds electronically.
+Luckily, several rent payment services allow tenants to pay rent online—but this convenience comes at a cost.
+Many of these services charge either the landlord or tenant a flat fee or a percentage of the apartment rent to send the funds electronically.

 However, there are also many free rent payment apps available, so there’s no reason to use services that charge fees up to 3% of the monthly rent payment.